 A plan from the home school to manage the transition, drawing on resources available from them and the distance education school, must be attached to the Access Request as a condition of enrolment.
-School Services teams will be able to provide advice to their local school on elements that should be included in the transition plan.
+Learning and wellbeing teams in delivery support will be able to provide advice to their local school on elements that should be included in the transition plan.

 While the student attends distance education, strong links will be maintained with the learning and support team from their home school.
-It is desirable that the transition period for this enrolment not exceed 200 school days (one year).
+The period for this enrolment should be planned to be completed over 200 school days (one year).

 In consultation with the parent/carer, an Access Request will be initiated by the learning and support team at the school where the student is enrolled.
-Before this request can be assessed Appendix A must be completed by the principal and attached to the Access Request.
+Before this request can be assessed, Appendix A must be completed by the principal and attached to the Access Request.
 When this cannot be endorsed, a supervised environment, drawing on resources from the home school and community, must be established locally for an enrolment to proceed.